OpenVidu/openvidu.io-docs/docs/advanced-features/ip-cameras.md

 ## Configuring IP cameras

-When [publishing an IP camera](#how-to-publish-ip-cameras), you can configure 2 properties that will affect the management of the camera's media stream.
+When [publishing an IP camera](#how-to-publish-ip-cameras), you can configure different properties that will affect the management of the camera's media stream.
 These are:

 #### adaptativeBitrate